Tecla/FarmProjection/README.md

 ## Caveats

-**Please keep in mind that the projections are only estimates, and real-world situations and financial numbers could vary significantly from these projections.** This is only an exploration tool to get a feel for what is possible and to narrow down your planning.
+**Please keep in mind that the projections are only estimates, and real-world situations and results could vary significantly from these projections.** This is an exploration tool to get a feel for what is possible and to narrow down your planning.

 ### The Usual Disclaimer